 ||Immunity for Household Appliances, Tools and Similar Apparatus

-Capacitive coupling via 33nF capacitors is the required coupling method to AC or DC power mains.
+Capacitive coupling via 33nF capacitors is the required coupling method for AC or DC power mains.
 These coupling capacitors are included as part of a Coupler/ Decoupler (C/D) in commercially available EFT simulators.
 The design of the decoupling portion of the C/D, which prevents the EFT burst from traveling back onto the power mains, is also specified in IEC 61000-4-4.

 A capacitive coupling clamp is used to couple EFT bursts onto data, I/O, and telecommunications lines.
 Construction of the clamp is shown in Figure 5 of IEC 61000-4-4; however, considerable differences exist in commercially available clamps.
 Some clamps use higher quality materials and some designs allow for the use of an optional safety interlocked cover.

 IEC 61000-4-4 requires that the simulator output be verified periodically.
 A 50 ohm load and attenuator rated for high voltage are required and the measurement must be made using an oscilloscope with at least 400MHz bandwidth.

 One issue with IEC 61000-4-4 is that simulator designs can sometimes differ drastically; although each has a 50 ohm source impedance and provides the specified pulse into a 50 ohm termination, some simulators provide significantly more or less energy than others into loads that are not 50 ohms.
 The AC power input of most electronic products is something other than 50 ohms.

 According to IEC 61000-4-4, testing must be carried out according to the manufacturer's test plan, which shall specify: